as4395/data-101/README.md

 - Statistical methods including difference of means, p-values, chi-square tests, confidence levels, and multiple hypothesis correction
 - Data wrangling and transformation using the `subset()`, `tapply()`, `table()`, and `aggregate()` functions
 - Visual exploration with `plot()`, `barplot()`, `boxplot()`, and `mosaicplot()`
-- Predictive modeling
+- Predictive modeling with linear regression and decision trees (`lm`, `rpart`)
-- Actionable insights
+- Clearly communicated insights that are relevant to both technical and non-technical audiences